fru-io/repo-chat-bot/README.md

-# GitHub and GitLab PR/MR bot for Endor
+# GitHub and GitLab PR/MR bot for DDEV-Live

-This repository contains common functionality for GitHub and GitLab bot for Endor.
+This repository contains common functionality for GitHub and GitLab bot.
 DDEV-Live users will be able to communicate with ddev-live platform using PR or MR comments formatted as commands.
 Initial scope is limited to only preview sites, also known as site cloning for PRs/MRs.